 - Follow post-surgical instructions very carefully.

 Surgery is serious.
 Your life might be at stake.
-Educate yourself to reduce your risk of complications and issues.
+Therefore, take the time to educate yourself to reduce your risk of complications and issues.
 For more information and tips related to surgery, read these posts:

 - Questions to Ask Before Surgery.